emremuratadli/react-shopping-app/README.md

 # React Shopping App

-A simple shopping cart application built with React, FakeStoreAPI, React Router, and Context API.
+A modern, modular shopping cart application built with React, FakeStoreAPI, React Router, and Context API.

 ## Features

+- **Home (Welcome) page:** Modern store landing page, products are not shown on Home.
-- Product listing page: Fetches and displays products from the `/products` endpoint of FakeStoreAPI.
+- **Product listing page:** Fetches and displays products from the `/products` endpoint of FakeStoreAPI.
-- Product detail page: Shows detailed information for a single product (`/products/:id`).
+- **Product detail page:** Modern, responsive UI for detailed product info (`/product/:id`).
-- Add to cart: Add products to the cart from both the list and detail pages.
+- **Add to cart:** Add products to the cart from both the list and detail pages.
-- Cart page: View, update quantity, and remove products from the cart.
+- **Cart page:** View, update quantity, and remove products from the cart.
 See total price.
+Responsive and clean design.
-- Navigation: Seamless page transitions using React Router.
+- **Navigation:** Seamless page transitions using a reusable Navbar component.
-- Global state: Cart state managed with Context API.
+- **Global state:** Cart state managed with Context API.
-- Persistent cart: Cart data is saved in localStorage.
+- **Persistent cart:** Cart data is saved in localStorage.
+- **Service layer:** All API calls are abstracted in a service file for maintainability.
+- **Reusable components:** ProductCard, ProductOverview, Navbar, CartItem, etc.
+- **Feature-based folder structure:** All features and pages are organized for scalability.

 ## Installation